-Enacted 2012 • Launches 2013 • Tax-Credit Scholarship
+Enacted 2012 • Launched 2013 • Tax-Credit Scholarship

 Individual and business taxpayers in Virginia can receive tax credits worth 65 percent of their

-- Students participating: n/a
+- Students participating: 275

-- Schools participating: n/a
+- Schools participating: 30

-- Scholarship organizations: n/a
+- Scholarship organizations: 7

-- Average scholarship value: n/a
+- Average scholarship value: $2,456

 The total scholarship for any student cannot exceed the actual education expenses of the student or 100

 percent of the per-pupil amount distributed to the local public school by the state, whichever is less.

-of the federal poverty guidelines ($69,150 for a family of four in 2013); students with special needs also are eligible to participate.
+poverty line ($70,650 for a family of four in 2013-14); students with special needs also are eligible and

 Students must either be enrollees in grades K-1, a public school student the previous school year, a

 previous scholarship recipient, or a new resident of Virginia.